GPIG-B/Prototype/README.md

 This will recursively install the dependencies for all subsystems (i.e. common, datagen, etc.).

-To run the simulation inside a docker container, install docker and docker-compose and run `docker-compose up --build`.
+To run the simulation inside docker containers, install docker and docker-compose and run `docker-compose up --build`.
 Check http://127.0.0.1:8080/readings for results.
 See ./datagen/README.md for more details.